jupyterhub/configurable-http-proxy/README.md

     --log-level <loglevel>           Log level (debug, info, warn, error)
 ```

-## REST API
+## Using the REST API

 The REST API is authenticated via a token in the `Authorization` header.
 The API is served under the `/api/routes` base URL.
 For example:

     $> curl -H "Authorization: token $CONFIGPROXY_AUTH_TOKEN" http://localhost:8001/api/routes